deepsm007/tools/rh-pre-commit/README.md

 # NOTE: If you need to install from a specific branch
 # run a "git checkout <branch-name>" here

+# (Recommended) Upgrade pip
+python3 -m pip install --upgrade --user pip

 # This installs the tools but you will still need to configure them
-python3 -m pip install --upgrade --user pip make install
+make install
 ```